AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: Limitations and Future Works

-Despite these limitations, AutoB2G is inherently extensible by design.
+The main limitation of this work is that the proposed AutoB2G framework has so far been implemented and validated within a limited set of platforms, interfaces, and experimental settings.
+In particular, the current evaluation is primarily conducted within the CityLearn V2 environment, and does not yet cover a broader range of simulation platforms, interface standards, or control methods.
+Despite this limitation, AutoB2G is inherently extensible by design.
 Future work will expand the framework along several dimensions.
-First, at the platform level, we plan to integrate additional building and power-system simulation tools to evaluate the adaptability of the framework across diverse simulation environments.
-Second, at the functional level, we will enhance configuration and orchestration capabilities to better support customizable simulation design, including richer configuration interfaces, reusable functional modules, scenario definitions, and evaluation metrics, thereby reducing manual effort and allowing users to focus on high-level research objectives rather than low-level implementation details.
-Through these extensions, the proposed framework is expected to provide more general and practically applicable support for natural-language-driven building-grid co-simulation, and to encourage further investigation into the role of LLMs in simulation automation.
+First, at the platform level, we plan to integrate additional building and power system simulation tools to evaluate the adaptability of the framework across diverse simulation environments.
+Second, at the functional level, we will further enhance configuration and orchestration capabilities to better support customizable simulation design, including richer configuration interfaces, reusable functional modules, scenario definitions, and evaluation metrics.